Cost of Living in Japan

 Expect to pay about 60,000 yen to 80,000 yen (US$540 to $720) for a shared apartment in a larger city and much less in more rural areas.
 Many teachers in smaller towns homestay with a Japanese family for very little money or sometimes free in exchange for English lessons.
 There are also inexpensive monthly apartments from companies like LeoPalace that can be found for under 50,000 yen for a small studio style apartment with a loft sleeping area.
 As Japan ages, rural areas are becoming very affordable.
 It is easier than ever to rent a cheap house, provided you are willing to live further from a train station in a more remote location.

 Getting your own apartment in Japan can be difficult.
 You will often need a guarantor to sponsor you and some landlords also charge four to six months rent in gift money (called key money in Japan) to the landlord.
-The advantage of doing this is that you will get a completely refurbished apartment at a lower rent then your company-sponsored accommodation.
-If you are only going to be in Japan for a short time, stay in foreigner or company-sponsored apartments.
+The advantage of doing this is that you will get a completely refurbished apartment at a lower rent than your company-sponsored accommodation.
+If you are only going to be in Japan for a short time, stay in foreigner focused or company-sponsored apartments.
 They are not as clean, but this will save you a lot of time and upfront money.
 You will be responsible for your own utilities regardless of where you live.

 Here is a rough breakdown of living costs in Japan: